 In addition to the formal Academic Appeals Policy, a process exists for addressing other complaints and grievances.
-Should a candidate/candidate feel that he or she has a complaint to grievance about his or her educational experience at LMU that has not been satisfactorily addressed by the course instructor or staff, the candidate/candidate is encouraged to submit the complaint in writing to the appropriate department chair or Program Director.
-The department chair or Program Director will meet with the candidate/candidate with the goal of generating an equitable, fair, and just resolution of the complaint.
-If the candidate/candidate is not satisfied with the results of addressing the complaint with the department chair or Program Director, the candidate/candidate is encouraged to make a written complaint to the Dean of the School of Education, who will review the matter.
-The candidate/candidate may continue this complaint to the Vice-President for Academic Affairs (VPAA).
+Should a candidate feel that he or she has a complaint or grievance about his or her educational experience at LMU that has not been satisfactorily addressed by the course instructor or staff, the candidate is encouraged to submit the complaint in writing to the appropriate Department Chair or Program Director.
+The Department Chair or Program Director will meet with the candidate with the goal of generating an equitable, fair, and just resolution of the complaint.
+If the candidate is not satisfied with the results of addressing the complaint with the Department Chair or Program Director, the candidate is encouraged to make a written complaint to the Dean of the School of Education, who will review the matter.
+The candidate may continue this complaint to the Vice-President for Academic Affairs (VPAA).
 The decision of the VPAA is final.

-Note: If a candidate is engaged in an appeal process which would conceivably maintain their continuation in the program, he/she will be allowed to continue taking coursework until the appeal process has been completed.
-However, if an unsuccessful appeal results in a candidate's disqualification from continuing the coursework, the candidate may not receive credit or reimbursement for courses that occurred during the term of the appeal.
+Note: If a candidate is engaged in an appeal process which would conceivably maintain their continuation in the program, he or she will be allowed to continue taking coursework until the appeal process has been completed.
+However, if an unsuccessful appeal results in a candidate's disqualification from continuing coursework, the candidate may not receive credit or reimbursement for courses that occurred during the term of the appeal.